swcarpentry/python-novice-gapminder/index.md

 *   Teaching: 15 min (because setup issues)
 *   Exercises: 0 min (accounted for in teaching time - no separate exercise)
     *   Run the Notebook
-    *   Create a few Markdown cells
+    *   Create a few Markdown cells (just formatted)
-    *   Create and execute a Python cell that prints 1+2
+    *   Create and execute a Python cell that prints 1+2 (to show that cells can be executed)

 ### Variables and Assignment

 *   Teaching: 5 min
 *   Exercises: 5 min
-    *   Trace behavior of swapping (`a, b = b, a` the old fashioned way) with an intermediate variable
+    *   Trace behavior of swapping values of two variables using an intermediate variable
     *   Calculate elapsed time in seconds using named values for seconds per minute, etc.

 ### Data Types and Type Conversion